libra/website/CONTRIBUTING.md

 Our goal is to make contributing to the Libra project easy and transparent.

+> **Note**: As the Libra Core project is currently an early-stage prototype, it is undergoing rapid development.
+While we welcome contributions, before making substantial contributions be sure to discuss them in the Discourse forum to ensure that they fit into the project roadmap.

 ## On Contributing

-### The Libra Project
+### Libra Core

-To contribute to the core Libra project, first start with the proper development copy.
+To contribute to the Libra Core implementation, first start with the proper development copy.

 To get the development installation with all the necessary dependencies for linting, testing, and building the documentation, run the following:
 ```bash
 git clone https://github.com/libra/libra.git
 cd libra